djeada/Statistics-Notes/notes/spatial_statistics/spatial_data_and_distance.md

 - average income by census tract;
 - vegetation index by raster cell.

-The region itself is part of the observation.
+The region itself is part of what is observed.

 A county unemployment rate is not a point measurement taken at the county centroid.
-It summarizes people or households distributed over the whole county.
+It summarizes people or households distributed across the county.

 ![Three spatial data objects](../../assets/spatial_statistics/data_support_distance/01_spatial_data_objects.png)

----

-## 3. Point-referenced measurements
+## Point-referenced measurements

 For point-referenced data, a quantity is measured at sampling locations.

 Write

-\[
+$$
 Z(s_i),
 \qquad
 s_i\in\mathbb R^2.
-\]
+$$

 Examples include: